Hoverbear/hoverbear.org/content/blog/2019-12-11-getting-the-most-out-of-wsl/index.md

 At this stage of WSL2's development, we don't get a true `systemd` *yet*.
 That is, by default, you can't do things like `systemctl start sshd` or `systemctl start docker`.

-Thankfully, a wonderful person in the Snapcraft project got an [amazingly convienent hack working](https://forum.snapcraft.io/t/running-snaps-on-wsl2-insiders-only-for-now/13033)!
+Thankfully, a wonderful person in the Snapcraft project, [Daniel](https://forum.snapcraft.io/u/daniel/summary), got an [amazingly convienent hack working](https://forum.snapcraft.io/t/running-snaps-on-wsl2-insiders-only-for-now/13033)!
 While you may want to fully review the linked article, here's a quick and dirty breakdown.

 In your Ubuntu shell: